AmirJamshidiBandari/MIPS32_Summary/Optimization/OPTIMIZATION_SUMMARY_PUBLIC.md

 - Multiplier/divider input forwarding
 - Arithmetic execution

-The timing report showed that routing delay became a major part of the critical path.
+The timing report showed that routing delay and combinational logic pressure became a major part of the critical path.

 ### Optimization